What Is A Buyers Agent?

 In a fast moving market, more and more local buyers are engaging Buyers Agents to act for them to help secure property before it even hits the market.

 This is where Buyers Agents' professional networks can be a real advantage.

 5 Things You need to Ask.

-After you've done the google search and social media stalk of your intended Buyers Agent, here's what you should ask to find out if they are the right fit for you.
+After you've done the google search and social media stalk of your intended Buyer's Agent, here's what you should ask to find out if they are truly legit, and the right fit for you.

 1. Do you receive kick-backs or incentives from third parties such as developers or builders in connection with your services?